-New courses must receive prior approval before they can count to fulfill the requirements of a methodology course.
+New research area courses must receive prior approval before they can count to fulfill the requirements of a methodology course.
 To become an approved course, faculty must submit syllabi and a statement of how the course fulfills the intent of a research methodology course to the Academic Programs Committee.
+The statement should include support from the home department and a plan for frequency of teaching the course.
 Only courses with permanent course numbers will be considered for the listing of approved courses.
-Students must petition to have independent studies and omnibus courses included in their preliminary plan.
-To be considered, independent studies and omnibus courses must clearly meet research methodology requirements and must not duplicate pre-approved courses.